mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 # VFC Dashboard - A Getting Started Example:
 This example will guide you step by step through the VFC Dahsboard functionalities.
-You will create a simple but interactive dashboard that shows the status of your three (simulated) machines that you already connected to MindSphere.
+You will create a simple but interactive dashboard that shows the status of your three (simulated) machines that you already connected to Insights Hub.
 You will learn the essential nodes for dashboarding with the VFC and will be able to extend your dashboard according to your own needs.
 The Dashboard you create will look like this:

 ![dashboard_image](./doc/overview.png)